 E.max porcelain crowns have proven to be a very useful cosmetic dentistry tool.
 Dentists and patients no longer need to compromise when it comes to the esthetic look of the final restorations.
 You no longer need to worry about crowns looking unnatural.
 E.max porcelain crowns will give you something to smile about!

 What is a Cosmetic Dentist?
 A cosmetic dentist performs dentistry that is focused on creating a positive, more aesthetic change to your teeth and smile.
-The majority think of tooth whitening or porcelain veneers when the idea of a cosmetic dentist comes to mind, but a well educated cosmetic dentist can provide much more.
+Most people think of tooth whitening or porcelain veneers for that Hollywood smile when the idea of a cosmetic dentist comes to mind, but a well educated and trained cosmetic dentist can provide much much more.
 A skilled, well trained, experienced cosmetic dentist can make a major difference to improve your appearance, your smile, and even boost your self-esteem, and confidence.
-Cosmetic dentistry has evolved in such a way that cosmetic dentists can address aesthetic as well as functional concerns.
+Cosmetic dentistry has evolved in such a way that cosmetic dentists can address both aesthetic and functional concerns.

-A cosmetic dentist will focus on altering your existing dental condition and features to increase your appeal esthetically.
-This can be accomplished in a number of different ways.
+A cosmetic dentist will mainly focus on changing your existing dental condition and features to increase your appeal esthetically.
+This can be accomplished in a variety of different ways.
 These include cosmetic dental implants, tooth whitening or porcelain veneers.
 Millions of people around the world regularly schedule appointments with a cosmetic dentist for evaluations and treatment.

 A Cosmetic dentist will also provide restorative benefits.
 For example, dental fillings are a routine procedure used to treat decayed teeth.
 In the past, most dental fillings were composed mostly of metal and other materials that left visible dark spots on the teeth.
-Today, dental fillings can and do fall into the realm of cosmetic dentistry.
-This is because you can select fillings made of porcelain or composite materials that can match the color of your teeth.
-This allows a patient to maintain the natural appearance of their teeth and smile.
-Many patients may choose to have their older colored fillings replaced with newer, tooth-colored fillings to cosmetically enhance their smile.
+Today, dental restorations can and do fall into the realm of cosmetic dentistry.
+This is because you can select fillings made of porcelain or composite materials that can exactly match the color of your existing smile.
+This allows a patient if they wish to maintain the natural color of their teeth and smile.
+Many patients may choose to have their older metallic restorations replaced with newer, tooth-colored fillings to cosmetically enhance their smile.

 -Teeth Whitening or Tooth Bleaching.
 Teeth whitening is probably the most common and popularprocedure avilable thru your cosmetic dentist.
 Teeth often present with staining from smoking, food, drink (coffee, tea, sodas, or wine) or poor oral hygiene.
 Many whitening options are available, including over the counter products, dentist supervised treatments remain the recommended procedures for best results .Whitening is a quick and effective way to make a dramatic difference in your smile.